Carmenere red Wine variety

 Carmenere wine in Australia

-• Alejandro Riverland
+• Alejandro, Riverland

-• Balancing Heart Wines Granite Belt
+• Balancing Heart Wines, Granite Belt

-• Born and Raised Heathcote
+• Born and Raised, Heathcote

-• Chateau Mildura Murray Darling
+• Chateau Mildura, Murray Darling

-• Humis Heathcote
+• Humis, Heathcote

-• Noble Red Heathcote
+• Noble Red, Heathcote

-• Preston Peak Granite Belt
+• Preston Peak, Granite Belt

-• Santolin Yarra Valley
+• Santolin, Yarra Valley

-• Serafino Wines McLaren Vale
+• Serafino Wines, McLaren Vale

-• Ten Miles East Adelaide Hills
+• Ten Miles East, Adelaide Hills

-• The Happy Winemaker Heathcote
+• The Happy Winemaker, Heathcote

-• Wines By Farquhar Barossa Valley
+• Wines By Farquhar, Barossa Valley

 Carmenere has been used in Australia for a couple of decades without ever attracting much of a following, but it has its enthusiasts.

-It is one of the varieties described in the Rare Ozzies book.
+It is also one of the varieties described in the Rare Ozzies book.
 In that book wine maker David Messum of Born and Raised discusses why he chose the variety to make a rose.

 You might like these

-taste and talk logo
+darby's taste and Talk

 Subscribers to Vinodiversity Community get invites to Darby's Special Taste and Talk Sessions.